steveworld/search/README.md

 sliding windows, compute exact or approximate distinct values and quantiles, etc.

 A command can also consume records and pass them to external systems.
-For example, a command can load records into Solr or write them to a MapReduce RecordWriter or pass them into an online dashboard.
+For example, a command can load records into Solr or write them to a MapReduce Reducer or pass them into an online dashboard.

 A command can contain nested commands.
 Thus, a morphline is a tree of commands, akin to a push-based